 The \$250.00 deposit is required at the time application is made to live in the McMurry residence halls.
 One hundred dollars of this deposit is refundable when the student moves out if he/she checks out properly with the room left in good condition and requests the refund in writing according to the terms of their lease.
 Apartment dwellers abide by the terms of their yearly contracts.
-Fifty dollars of this deposit is a non-refundable housing application fee.
-The remaining \$100 is an advance tuition deposit and will be applied against tuition charges after the census date of the semester.
+The remaining \$150 is an advance tuition deposit and will be applied against tuition charges after the census date of the semester.
 Those living off-campus (commuters) will pay an advanced tuition deposit of \$150.00.
 Residence hall rooms are rented for the year.
 No refunds are made for withdrawal within a semester.